 “facelift” because it is a quick way to restore facial volume and reduce signs of aging, such as wrinkles and deep creases.
 Jill Zarin, former housewife from

 of New York, shares her love for the liquid facelift in a video featured on US Magazine.
 Watch Jill get a liquid facelift!

 How is a Liquid Lift Performed?

-- Dermal fillers add volume to areas of the face such as the under-eye area, the lips and the cheeks.
-Dr. Beck injects the dermal fillers at specific
+- Dermal fillers add volume to areas of the face, such as the under-eye area, the lips, and the cheeks.
+The Bay Area Aesthetic Surgery team injects the dermal fillers at specific

 points to improve the overall appearance of the face.

 - Botox smoothes lines and creases caused by years of facial muscle movement by paralyzing strategic muscles around the eyes, eyebrows and forehead.

 - Fat transfer involves harvesting the patient’s fat from a donor area of the body where it is more plentiful (e.g., the abdomen, hips, or thighs) and